dportik/SuperCRUNCH/docs/Analysis_Overview.md

 | -i \<full-path-to-file>    | Required | The full path to a fasta file with GenBank sequence data to filter. |
 | -o \<path-to-directory> | Required | The full path to an existing directory to write output fasta file.  |

+> `-i \<full-path-to-file>` Required The full path to a fasta file with GenBank sequence data to filter.

 ## **Taxon Filtering and Locus Extraction** <a name="TFLE"></a>

 ![F1](https://github.com/dportik/SuperCRUNCH/blob/master/docs/Fig1.jpg)